-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Switzerland.
+The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or for foreign residents of Switzerland.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

 Safety and Security